St. Paul Office: 651.290.0154

 Andrew was the Director of Education at Lake Superior Center from 1993 to 2000.
 From 2002 to 2008 he served as Executive Director of Sugarloaf: The North Shore Stewardship Association.

-Emily Smythe is the Communications Intern at MEP.
+Hanna Terwilliger is the Communications Intern at MEP.
 She is in charge of the News Watch, which is a digest of environmental news from around the state of Minnesota.
-She also compiles the Weekly Update – a weekly newsletter of events happening in the state’s green community.
+She also compiles the Environmental Insider, a weekly newsletter of news and events happening in the Minnesota’s green community.